Kasme12/Photos48/README.md

 **[📷 How to Add Pictures](https://youtu.be/F_fsyPQudA4)** - Step-by-step guide for importing photos

 > **Note:** Due to GitHub's file size limits, the demonstration videos are hosted on YouTube.
-Click the links above to watch how add picture.
+Click the links above to watch how looks and work.

 ## 📋 Overview